 Did you know?
 Eliminating unnecessary testing

 When babies develop a fever high enough or abrupt enough to cause a seizure, frightened parents often rush them to the emergency room, where their workup frequently includes a lumbar puncture (spinal tap) to rule out bacterial meningitis.
-But researchers at Children's have found that this uncomfortable procedure isn’t necessary in well-appearing children who have had a simple febrile seizure.
+But researchers at Boston Children's have found that this uncomfortable procedure isn’t necessary in well-appearing children who have had a simple febrile seizure.